-- Contact the company directly – using information provided on an account statement, on the company’s official website or on the back of a credit card.
+- Contact the company directly – using the information provided on any account statement, on the company’s official website or on the back of a credit card.

-- Search for the company online – but not with information provided in the email.
+- Search for the company online – but not with the information provided in the email.

 Spam is the electronic equivalent of junk mail.
 The term refers to unsolicited, bulk – and often unwanted – email.
 Here are ways to reduce spam: